 Personally, I'm currently using a double-ring set up on my primary training bike, and single-ring set ups on my two race bikes.
 I realize that sounds like a luxury to most people, and indeed, it is.
 I prefer the double-ring set up on my training bike so that I can use it for both road and 'cross training and have a wider range of gears and finer gear ratio selection.
 I need a bike I motorpace with, and do a slow, muddy 'cross workout on.
 But in the races, a single-ring set up gives me all the gears I need, with a reliable and simple approach.

 If you only have one bike and can rely on your road bike for road training, then a single-ring set up is a great way to go.
-If you're 'cross bike is you only bike and you plan to use it for road and 'cross, a double is the best choice.
+If you're 'cross bike is your only bike and you plan to use it for road and 'cross, a double is the best choice.

 For cassettes, my preference is an 11 x 28, whether I'm on a single or double up front.
 With a single-chainring set up, you'll find yourself using both ends of the cogset, whereas with a double ring you'll stay more in the median.
-Some people prefer a 32 as their smallest cassette, and if you're running a single it may be necessary, but again, there's a point where you might be better served running.
+Some people prefer a 32 or 36 as their smallest cassette, and if you're running a single it may be necessary, but again, there's a point where you might be better served running.

 With the information from this series of set up articles, you should have all the information you need to make educated equipment choices for cyclocross.
 Hopefully, I've demystified some of the lore and legend associated with 'cross, and helped make the sport more accessible for those of you getting started, and even those of you with some experience.